 If you’re backcountry camping or otherwise camping away from your car, you can keep “smellables” in a bear-proof container or hang it high on a tree branch.
 Bears are well known for their ability to smell and seek out any food, so you want to make sure they aren’t able to get easy access to your supplies.

-REI, Amazon, and Walmart sell bear canisters.
+, Amazon, and sell bear canisters.
 BearVault makes an excellent canister that many backcountry campers rely on.

 3. …Including the Clothes You Cooked In